Open your heart without opening your checkbook.

 Electronic Giving is the term used to describe automatic methods for making contributions on a regular basis without the need to write checks, carry cash or prepare envelopes.
 Although Direct Debit Giving is the original and most popular form of electronic giving, the term is now widely used to describe Credit & Debit Card Giving and Online Giving as well.
+For more information, continue reading or view our frequently asked questions list about on-line giving.
 The following discussion pertains only to Direct Debit Giving.

 JELC invites you to consider our electronic giving program.
 It is an option to automate your regular weekly offering or for an easy one time offering.
 Electronic giving offers convenience for individual congregation members and provides much-needed donation consistency for our congregation.
 We anticipate that electronic giving will appeal to many church members—from longtime worshipers who will appreciate an alternative to frequent check writing to younger members and others who prefer to pay or donate by electronic means whenever possible.